Free Case Evaluation 267-861-7100

 • Inadequate Security

-When assessing a premises liability case, your Philadelphia premises liability lawyer must consider the Pennsylvania comparative negligence laws.
-Specifically, Pennsylvania is a modified comparative negligence state.
-This means that as an injured party, you can recover damages as long as you are 50% at fault or less for having caused the circumstances that led to your injuries.
-The damages that you recover are reduced by whatever percentage of fault is assigned to you by a judge or jury.
+Specifically, Pennsylvania follows a modified comparative negligence rule, which impacts how damages are reduced—similar to rules seen in motor vehicle accident claims involving shared fault.
+This means that you can recover damages as long as you are 50% or less at fault.
+The amount you receive is reduced by the percentage of fault assigned to you by the judge or jury.

-How complex do premises liability cases get?
+How complex can premises liability cases get?

-When you are injured, seemingly through no fault of your own, the case can seem simple.
-However, there are potential complications that arise frequently in premises liability cases.
-Anthony C. Gagliano, III, Esquire, P.C. understands how to strategize with clients like yourself after injuries are sustained.
-Our office prides itself on acting intentionally on behalf of clients.
-Here is how Anthony C. Gagliano, III, Esquire, P.C. prepares for a client’s premises liability case.
+When you are injured through no fault of your own, the case may seem simple.
+However, many complications can arise in premises liability cases.
+Anthony C. Gagliano, III, Esquire, P.C. knows how to strategize with clients after serious injuries and prepares every case with precision and care.

 Can a business be held responsible for the acts of a third party?